Retirement, Investments, & Insurance for Individuals Build your knowledge It’s open enrollment time: How to choose your benefits for next year

 Review these benefits during open enrollment.

-Open enrollment offers you a chance to change (or keep) health, dental, and vision plans along with life insurance policies, and contribute to a health savings account or a flexible savings account.
+Open enrollment offers you a chance to change (or keep) health, dental, and vision plans along with life insurance policies and voluntary benefits, and contribute to a health savings account or a flexible savings account.

 Health insurance plans